Are you part of team #nodaysoff?

 Know the difference between needing a rest day and being lazy.

 Take time off, but not too much time off.

 Don't just hand out rest days to yourself because you feel lethargic here and there.
 9 times out of 10, once you get to the gym and get working, those endorphins will make you do a 180.

 Stick to the rest layout that I just described, and continue putting in solid work when you are exercising!
 Scheduling your rest days prevents using them as a cop-out and also helps keep you excited to jump back in after!

 Forget the "no days off" mantra, and keep your body from breaking down.

 Forget the "no days off" mantra, and prevent higher risk of injury and muscle soreness.

 Forget the "no days off" mantra, and avoid suppressing your immune system

 Forget the "no days off" mantra, and increase performance, strength, and growth!

-*For your own, personalized training program utilizing accurate rest periods, head to the "About Me" tab and send me an email!
+*For your own, personalized training program utilizing accurate rest periods, head to the THIS PAGE and request a FREE 1:1 training consultation.
 I'll get you set up!*